gregongie/gregongie.github.io/README.md

-# eeriegongs.github.io
+# gregongie.github.io
-Personal web site
+Personal web site of Greg Ongie, PhD Candidate in Applied Mathematics at University of Iowa.